Cohomology of Tanabe algebras: Cohomology of algebras: proving Theorem

 is either zero or is a principal left ideal generated by an idempotent. \end{itemize} If $I$ is free as a $k$-module, then an idempotent left cover is said to be \emph{$k$-free} if there is a choice of $k$-basis for $I$ such that each $J_i$ is free on a subset of this basis. \end{defn}

 \begin{defn} Let $A$ be a $k$-algebra.
 Let $I\subset A$ be a two-sided ideal.
 Let $J_1,\dotsc , J_w$ be an idempotent left cover of $I$.
-The \emph{Mayer-Vietoris complex associated to the idempotent left cover}, $C_{\star}$, is the chain complex of left $A$-modules defined as follows.
+The \emph{Mayer--Vietoris complex associated to the idempotent left cover}, $C_{\star}$, is the chain complex of left $A$-modules defined as follows.
 We set